Aarp Small Logo Save Up To $200

 • Forgetting to separate your liquids: This can delay your screening and may lead to confiscation.

+Understanding TSA liquid limits reduces stress on travel day.
+When you pack correctly, security screening is faster and more predictable.
+A few minutes of preparation ensures a smoother start to your journey.
 It's important to note that TSA regulations are subject to change, so it's always a good idea to check the TSA website or contact the airline directly for the most up-to-date information.

 Frequently Asked Questions About TSA Liquid Limits